geo-ant/roxygen/Readme.md

 ![maintenance-status](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)

 The `#[roxygen]` attribute allows you to add doc-comments to function parameters, which is a _compile error_ in current Rust.
+Generic lifetimes, types and constants of the function can also be documented with it.
 You can now write

 ```rust
 use roxygen::*;